andreas-barnensbibliotek/moodstocks-phonegap-demo-app/README.md

     }
     ```

-    > Workaround for the background color: Don't put apply any css to the container that you need to hide.
+    > Workaround for the background color issue: Don't put apply any css to the container that you need to toggle.

+  * If you are looking for something more interactive, for example, display scan result on the overlay, you can check out [our Sencha Touch Demo](https://github.com/Moodstocks/moodstocks-sencha-demo-app).

 ## Help